Forbes Magazine: 'Public Charge' Immigration Rule Bad for Economic Growth

-President Donald Trump’s “Public Charge” reform to exclude unskilled and unhealthy migrants is being denounced by progressives and business groups as a damaging change in federal economic policy — amid evidence it will nudge wages upward for most Americans.
+President Donald Trump’s “Public Charge” reform to exclude legal but unskilled and unhealthy migrants is being denounced by progressives and business groups as a damaging change in federal economic policy — amid evidence it will nudge wages upward for most Americans.

 “Estimates indicate the administration’s public charge rule will reduce legal immigration to the United States by hundreds of thousands of people a year,” says Stuart Anderson, a pro-migration writer at Forbes magazine.
 His article for Forbes‘ wealthy readers is headlined “Supreme Court Approves Most Consequential Economic Policy Of Trump Era,” and it says: